What this app does

 - Each image layer shows a bold green number indicating its position.
 Click the number to lock the order (turns red) — the layer stays pinned at that position when you drag other layers around it.
 Click again to unlock.

-- The "All Layers" bar at the top of the Layers panel lets you toggle order lock, visibility, drag lock, and edit lock for every layer at once.
+- The "All Layers" bar at the top of the Layers panel lets you toggle order lock, drag lock, and edit lock for every layer at once, plus a master opacity dial that fades all layers together (drag to 0 to hide everything).
 Individual per-layer toggles still work independently afterward — each master button auto-updates only when all layers share the same state.

-- Each image-layer row carries an inverted-pyramid icon stack: top row = order lock (numbered button), visibility 👁, drag lock ↔️/📌.
-Bottom row = chain 🔗/⛓️💥 and edit lock ✏️/🔒.
+- Each image-layer row carries an icon stack: top row = order lock (numbered button) and drag lock ↔️/📌; bottom row = chain 🔗/⛓️💥 and edit lock ✏️/🔒; and below them an opacity dial (drag to 0% to hide the layer — opacity replaced the old visibility button).
 The two locks have crisp, non-overlapping roles: drag lock blocks ONLY canvas drag (pixel edits and transforms still work).
 Edit lock blocks pixel edits, scale/flip/rotate, and delete (drag still works).
 They're independent — set neither, either, or both.

 - Chain layers (🔗 / ⛓️💥) — click 🔗 on two or more image layers to lock them together: dragging, scaling, flipping, rotating, deleting, or reordering any one of them applies to every chained layer in lockstep, in a single undo step.
 Useful for keeping a paired base + mask aligned during edits, or for moving a subject across multiple stacked composites without breaking alignment.
 Click 🔗 again on a layer to unchain it (icon flips to ⛓️💥).
 The 🔗 in the "All Layers" master bar at the top of the panel chains / unchains every image layer at once.
 Per-layer locks still apply: a drag-locked peer stays put when the chain moves, an edit-locked peer refuses chain transforms, and the whole chain delete is refused if any peer is edit-locked.